+In the effort of the prosecution to hold up our opinions to public execration they lost sight of the charge of murder.
+Disloyalty to their class, and their boasted civilization is in their eyes a far greater crime than murder.
 Anarchy, in the language of Grinnell, is simply a compound of robbery, incendiarism and murder.
 Now, your honor, this is the official statement of Mr. Grinnell, and against his definition of Anarchy I would put that of Mr. Webster.
 I think that is pretty near as good authority as that gentleman's.

+What is Anarchy?
 What is the nature of the dreadful thing-this Anarchy, for the holding of which this man says we ought to suffer death?

-The closing hours of this trial, yes, for five days the representatives of a priveleged, usurped power and of despotism sought to belie, misrepresent, and vilify the doctrine in which I believe.
+The closing hours of this trial, yes, for five days the representatives of a privileged, usurped power of despotism sought to belie, misrepresent, and vilify the doctrine in which I believe.
 Now, your honor, let me speak of that for a moment.

-What is it-what are its doctrines-General Parsons-For which you are called upon to die.
+What is Anarchy?
+What are its doctrines-

+General Parsons-For which you are called upon to die.

 Mr. Parsons-For which I am called upon to die.
-First and foremost it is our opinion, or the opinion of an Anarchist, government is an organization of oppression, and law, statute law is its agent.
+First and foremest, it is our opinion, or the opinion of an Anarchist, that government is despotism; government is an organization of oppression, and law, statute law, is its agent.
 Anarchy is anti-government, anti-rulers, anti-dictators, anti-bosses and drivers.
 Anarchy is the negation of force; the elimination of all authority in social affairs; it is the denial of the right of domination of one man over another.
-It is the diffusion of rights, of power. of duties,
+It is the diffusion of rights, of power, of duties, equally and freely among all the people.
+But Anarchy, your honor, like many other words, is defined by Webster's dictionary as having two meanings.
+In one place it is defined to mean, "without rulers or governors."
+In another place it is defined to mean, "disorder and confusion."
+Now, this latter meaning is what we call "capitalistic Anarchy," such as is now witnessed in all portions of the world and especially in this court room; the former, which means without rulers, is what we denominate Communistic Anarchy, which will be ushered in with the social revolution.